Upcoming RMFTU Events.

 Pub & Dub Fly Tying Social (Monthly on First Monday)

-For the 2024-2025 season we are changing the event to evenings on the First Monday of the month.
+For the 2025-2026 season we are again holding the event to evenings on the First Monday of the month.

 “Pub and Dub” is a free event hosted by the Rocky Mountain Flycasters TU Chapter for members and friends to meet, have a beverage and tie flies.
 Marty Staab will designate a “Fly of the Month”, and the Chapter provides all tying materials (vises and tools as needed) along with video tying instructions on the big screen TV.
 Tyers of all abilities are welcome, and first time tyers will find themselves surrounded by others happy to assist.